sanskrit/raw_etexts_english/blogs/manasataramgini/2006-04-08_the-enduring-mystery-of-ivc.md

 Burzhom, Kashmir.
 He may be found on seals, tablets, or pottery in many different poses.
 He typically wears long plaits or hair tied into buns.
 A third sprout may emerge from the middle of his head and sometimes bear peepal leaves on it.

 – In one seal he seems to be emerging from a peepal tree and his worshipped by another horned being looking like him.
 Besides them stands a strange imaginary mammal with wavy horns, wrinkled neck and a human face (often represented on its own).
 7 beings with hair done into shikhas (tufts) and a pendulum-like thing hanging from their heads stand below them.
-\-In seals and tablets he is seen seated in the classical baddhakoNAsana, sometimes with the li\~Nga in an ityphallic position at times.
+- In seals and tablets he is seen seated in the classical baddhakoNAsana, sometimes with the li\~Nga in an ityphallic position at times.
 In one seal beside him is a figure killing a water buffalo with a trident.
 On top of that figure is a gharial.
 In some seals and tablets